-- Communications/Publications: The Board communicates with the chapter and individual membership in a number of ways, including but not limited to a) the regular publication and dissemination (to active individual members and selected libraries) of theJournal of Theta Alpha Kappa, b) the semi-annual “President’s Newsletter” sent to chapters via Chapter Representatives, c) dues notices to chapters and individuals, and d) periodic requests to chapters and/or individual members for information updates, nominations for positions on the Board, nominations for a variety of awards and prizes (see below), and for help in generating the submission of articles to JTAK for possible publication.
+- Communications/Publications: The Board communicates with the chapter and individual membership in a number of ways, including but not limited to (a) the regular publication and dissemination (to individual members and selected libraries) of the Journal of Theta Alpha Kappa, (b) the semi-annual “President’s Newsletter” sent to chapters via chapter representatives, (c) dues notices to chapters via the chapter representative, and (d) periodic requests to chapters and/or individual members for information updates, nominations for positions on the Board, nominations for a variety of awards and prizes (see below), and for help in reviewing submissions for the annual Albert Clark Awards and in assisting students with the submission of articles to the award competition for possible publication in JTAK.

 Among these communications, the Journal of Theta Alpha Kappa is an important and substantive link between the Board and the active membership (chapters and individuals) since it both disseminates information about Board activities and the scholarly work of members, and receives information about chapter activities and submissions of scholarly work for publication and/or prizes.

 - Annual Business Meeting/Reception: TAK holds an Annual Business Meeting of the membership, together with a reception, normally in conjunction with the national joint Annual Meeting of the AAR and SBL.
 As noted under “governance” above, this is an opportunity for the membership to take an active role in Board matters, and to offer votes and opinions about the operations of TAK.
 Mechanisms are also in place per V.2C of the Constitution, if attendance at the Annual Business Meeting is not possible, to submit proxy votes for the election of Board members.
 Voting on matters discussed at this meeting is the privilege of all individual members of TAK.